opensearch-project/opensearch-migrations/TrafficCapture/dockerSolution/README.md

 ### Compatibility

-Must have Java version 11 installed.

 The tools in this directory can only be built if you have Java version 11 installed.

 The version is specified in `TrafficCapture/build.gradle` using a Java toolchain, which allows us to decouple the Java version used by Gradle itself from Java version used by the tools here.

 Any attempt to use a different version will cause the build to fail and will result in the following error (or similar) depending on which tool/project is being built.
-The below example shows the error printed when running e.g `./gradlew trafficCaptureProxyServer:build`
+Below is an example error when attempting to build with an incompatible Java version.

 ```
+./gradlew trafficCaptureProxyServer:build

 * What went wrong:
 A problem occurred evaluating project ':trafficCaptureProxyServer'.
 > Could not resolve all dependencies for configuration ':trafficCaptureProxyServer:opensearchSecurityPlugin'.